GuideNepalJoint FamilyPersonal FinanceSalaryKathmandu

 The ILO's informal-economy profile puts informal-sector employment in Nepal at 84.6% of all jobs.
 Those workers have no SSF, no EPF, no CIT.
 They retire on whatever they saved, whatever their children send, and the samajik suraksha bhatta.

 Put together: most parents in their 60s and 70s have no salary, no employer pension, and a state allowance that covers roughly one week of urban groceries.
 The gap is real, and it is structural.
-Your contribution is filling a hole the country has not built a pension system to fill.
+Your contribution fills a hole the country has not built a pension system to fill.

 The law: what you actually owe